Tips for successfully growing tomatoes in the Airgarden

-Do you have plenty of flowers on your tomato plant, but no fruits coming from them?
-The sight of those little yellow flowers withering and falling off your plant can be a bit of a head scratcher.
-But fear not, there are a few reasons and a couple of cool tricks you can employ to turn the odds into your favour!!
+Do you have plenty of leaves and flowers on your tomato plants, but no fruits coming from them?
+This issue can be a bit of a head scratcher, but there are a few typical reasons and a couple of tricks you can employ to get your plants fruiting.

-Most all varieties of tomatoes love some heat and direct sunlight, however when temperatures are above 30c and don’t fall below 24c, it can turn pollen sterile.
-If you are in a hot part of australia, which is pretty much everywhere, make sure you provide some artificial shade (a beach umbrella is a great option over super hot summer days), and also remember to…………
+Tomatoes love some heat and direct sunlight, however when temperatures are above 30c and don’t fall below 24c, it can turn pollen sterile.
+If you’re in a hot part of Australia, provide your tomatoes with some artificial shade (a beach umbrella is a great option).

-Remember, if you can achieve all of the above for your tomato flowers you will be well on your way to a bumper crop, however patience is a virtue - stay calm and give your tomato plants some time to shine!!!
+If you can achieve all of the above for your tomatoes, you will be well on your way to a bumper crop, however patience is a virtue - stay calm and give your tomato plants some time to shine!

 Too much humidity can clog the pollen, which causes it plants to pollinate.
 Conversely, in dry areas with low humidity, pollen can dry out, become brittle and fall off the stigma all together.
 To prevent this from happening, mist your tomato plants with a spray bottle every day.